marcinofulus/iCSEbook1/school/source/abitur/2013/en/geraden.rst

 is the second diagonal of the rectangle.

-To obtain a rectangle from a quadrangle with known diagonals, the diagonals have to have the same length and the center of the diagonals has to be intersection of these.
+To obtain a rectangle from a quadrangle with known diagonals, the diagonals have to have the same length and the center of the diagonals has to be the intersection of these.
 Thus, the two points :math:`U` and :math:`V` have to be at equal distance from :math:`T`, just as the points :math:`P` and :math:`Q`.

 With Sage, we first compute the distance between the points :math:`T` and :math:`Q`.
-Subsequently, the value :math:`\mu?` is determined for which the corresponding point on the line :math:`h` is at equal distance from :math:`T` as the point :math:`Q`.
+Subsequently, the value :math:`\mu` is determined for which the corresponding point on the line :math:`h` is at equal distance from :math:`T` as the point :math:`Q`.
-With this, the points :math:`U` and :math:`V` can be obtained by plugging :math:`\pm\mu` into the equation of the line :math:`h`.
+With this, the points :math:`U` and :math:`V` can be obtained by plugging :math:`\pm\mu` into the equation of line :math:`h`.

 .. sagecellserver::